tikv/website/content/docs/5.1/deploy/monitor/framework.md

 ## About Prometheus in TiKV

-As a time series database, Prometheus has a multi-dimensional data model and flexible query language.
+Prometheus is a time-series database and has a multi-dimensional data model and flexible query language.
 Prometheus consists of multiple components.
 Currently, TiKV uses the following components:

 - Prometheus Server: to scrape and store time series data
 - Client libraries: to customize necessary metrics in the application